 I have had a request from an insurance company for details about one of my patients.
 He was a man in his fifties who died of disseminated carcinoma.
 It seems he took out the insurance policy shortly before his death, though the insurance company did not contact me for medical information at the time.
 Should I comply with the request?

 The patient may have given the company consent for this disclosure when he applied for the policy and you may wish to check with them that he did so.
-However, if you are not certain that the patient gave consent, or if you believe the consent may not have been valid, then the medical report should only be disclosed with the full and informed consent of the executors of the patient's estate or his next of kin.
+However, if you are not certain the patient gave consent, or if you believe the consent may not have been valid, then disclosure of the medical report can be authorised by the late patient's personal representative (for example, the executor of his estate).
 Although your patient is deceased, you still have an obligation of confidentiality to him.